BojanWD/currency-converter/README.md

 ## Project characteristics

 - State(s) in project was handled using useState hook as it is a simple app so there was no need for useContext or external state management library.
 - Project is fully responsive and has different layouts for big, small and ultra-small screens.
+CSS was implemented using CSS modules.

 ## Available Scripts